ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/Background.md

 #### b) Forceps Instrument

 We use joint 4 position on the instrument as the reference point for point set registration.
+The forceps instrument is shown in Fig* .

 #### c) DH parameters
 The DH parameter table is listed below: